cocmd/website/docs/configuration/include-and-exclude.md

 In the [App-specific configurations](../app-specific-configurations) section, we discussed a way to create configurations that change depending on the active application.
-These configurations let you tune the way Espanso interacts with specific applications by providing a series of parameters.
+These configurations let you tune the way Cocmd interacts with specific applications by providing a series of parameters.

 Among them you'll find the `include` and `exclude` rules,